 A chocolate muffin.
 A really big, supremely moist, extremely chocolaty muffin with lots of large chocolate chunks pressed into the top and studded throughout the inside too.

-Knowing how much of a chocoholic I am, Dad generously offered to give me a taste or even split his breakfast treat with me.
+Knowing how much of a chocoholic I am, Dad generously offered to split his breakfast treat with me.
 Smiling, I accepted a bite, and as I swallowed, my eyes lit up.
 That chocolate muffin tasted so good…

-…but a little more like a really sweet and butter-laden cupcake than a breakfast item.
-So to keep my sugar cravings in check, I stopped after that first bite and returned to my chewy oatmeal breakfast bar as I sipped my latte and waited for our plane to arrive.
+…but more like a really sweet cupcake than a breakfast item.
+To prevent a sugar crash while somewhere over the Midwest, I stopped after that first bite and returned to my chewy oatmeal breakfast bar as I sipped my latte and waited for our plane to arrive.

 With the start of the Major League Baseball season right around the corner, Dad and I recently talked about what baseball trips we could potentially plan this year… Which reminded me of that really fun east coast vacation and our early morning airport breakfast!

-Yet unlike either of our breakfasts on that particular morning, these healthy breakfast cookies are flourless, eggless, dairy-free, and have no refined sugar.
-They’re also really easy to make and 66 calories!
+Yet unlike our airport choices on that particular morning, these healthy breakfast cookies are flourless, eggless, dairy-free, and have no refined sugar.
+They’re also easy to make!

-HOW TO MAKE HEALTHY FLOURLESS DOUBLE CHOCOLATE BREAKFAST COOKIES
+KEY INGREDIENTS TO MAKE HEALTHY CHOCOLATE OATMEAL BREAKFAST COOKIES

-Let’s go over how to make these healthy flourless chocolate oatmeal breakfast cookies!
+Let’s go over what you’ll need to make these healthy flourless double chocolate oatmeal breakfast cookies!
 They remind me of eating brownies for breakfast, which is definitely a good thing in my {chocoholic} book! 😉

-You’ll start with a combination of instant oats and unsweetened cocoa powder.
-Instant oats are also called quick-cooking and one-minute oats.
-They’re not the ones sold in those individual brown paper packets with flavors like “apple cinnamon” and “maple brown sugar!”
+You’ll start with instant oats.
+They’re also called “quick-cooking” and “one-minute” oats.
+Contrary to what some people think, they’re not the ones that come in those individual brown paper packets with flavors like “apple cinnamon” and “maple brown sugar!”

-And you just need regular unsweetened cocoa powder, like this!
+Next, you’ll need regular unsweetened cocoa powder, like this!
 I don’t recommend using Dutched or special dark cocoa powder.
-These other two options have a different acidity level than regular unsweetened cocoa powder, which can affect the taste and texture of your cookies.
-Besides, you’re using a full ½ cup of cocoa powder, so your healthy flourless double chocolate oatmeal breakfast cookies already taste really rich and decadent!
+These other two have a different acidity level than regular unsweetened cocoa powder, which can affect the taste and texture of your cookies.
+(You’re also using a full ½ cup of cocoa powder, so your healthy chocolate oatmeal breakfast cookies already taste really rich and decadent!)

-Hint: The cocoa powder actually replaces the flour, so if you use gluten-free instant oats, then these healthy double chocolate oatmeal breakfast cookies are gluten-free!
+Hint: The cocoa powder actually replaces the flour, so if you use gluten-free instant oats, then these healthy chocolate breakfast cookies are gluten-free!

-Just remember… It’s extremely important to measure the oats and cocoa powder correctly, using this method or a kitchen scale. (← That’s the one I own!)
+First… It’s extremely important to measure the ingredients correctly, using this method or a kitchen scale. (← That’s the one I own!)
+This is particularly true of the oats and cocoa powder!
 Too much cocoa powder will make your cookies taste bitter, rather than rich and chocolaty.
 Too much of either will also dry out the cookie dough and make your cookies taste cakey or dry, instead of soft and chewy.
 This is especially true of the oats because they act like little sponges and soak up lots of moisture!

 So pretty pretty please… Take the few extra moments to properly measure!
 (And if you use a kitchen scale like I do, then you’ll have fewer measuring cups to wash!)

-But wait… I’m getting ahead of myself.
-You need to chill this cookie dough first!
+Next, you’ll chill your cookie dough!
 It’s rather moist and liquidy when you first mix all of the ingredients together, but chilling helps stiffen the cookie dough.
 A mere 30 minutes is all it needs!

 Almost time to bake!
-Because the cookie dough will still be somewhat sticky after chilling (just not wet and liquidy!), use a spoon and a spatula to drop it onto your baking sheet, and flatten each one to be about ¼” to ½” thick.
-These healthy flourless double chocolate oatmeal breakfast cookies do not spread at all while baking, so they’ll look exactly the same before and after baking… Just no longer raw! 😉
+Because the cookie dough will still be somewhat sticky after chilling (just not as wet and liquidy as before!), use a spoon and a spatula to drop it onto your baking sheet, and flatten each one to be about ¼” to ½” thick.
+These healthy chocolate oatmeal breakfast cookies do not spread at all while baking, so they’ll look exactly the same before and after baking… Just no longer raw! 😉

 And because someone always asks… No, I don’t use a cookie scoop or any special tools to shape my cookies!
 I just use this mini spatula to flatten the cookie dough and smooth out the edges to make them look as round as possible.

-How tempting do these look as a healthy breakfast?? 😉 And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
-(That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy flourless vegan double chocolate oatmeal breakfast cookies!
+How tempting do these look as a healthy breakfast?? 😉 And when you make your own, would you mind leaving a comment and rating the recipe?
+(You can also snap a picture and share it with me on Facebook!)
+I’d love to hear what you think of these healthy chocolate oatmeal breakfast cookies!

 Ingredients